tikv/website/content/blog/tikv-in-jd-cloud-ai.md

 + The data volume of the largest cluster hits **20+ billion rows**, and this cluster contains **500,000+ Regions**.
 + The latency is about **10 milliseconds**.

+We have taken MySQL offline and deployed TiKV 3.0 to the production environment.

 ## What’s next

 Thanks to the horizontal scalability of TiKV, we can deal with an enormous amount of OSS metadata in a storage architecture that is simpler than before.